techidaily/site-ai-video-editing/source/_posts/new-in-2024-do-you-want-to-apply-professional-looking-color-grading-on-your-iphones-photos-and-videos-you-can-use-different-iphone-luts-for-your-pictures-an.md

 * [What Should a Good LUT Video Editing App Have?](#part3)
 * [Wondershare Filmora: A Computer Alternative for Applying LUTs](#part4)

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://ai-video-editing.techidaily.com/updated-if-you-want-to-replace-or-delete-the-sky-pictures-or-background-media-then-give-a-quick-read-to-this-article-for-effective-solutions/"><u>Updated If You Want to Replace or Delete the Sky Pictures or Background Media, Then Give a Quick Read to This Article for Effective Solutions</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-in-2024-do-you-know-you-can-use-mobile-apps-to-apply-camera-effects-to-your-videos-many-smartphone-applications-allow-you-to-apply-camcorder-effects/"><u>New In 2024, Do You Know You Can Use Mobile Apps to Apply Camera Effects to Your Videos?
-Many Smartphone Applications Allow You to Apply Camcorder Effects</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/in-2024-if-you-are-wondering-how-to-play-a-slideshow-in-powerpoint-automatically-this-article-is-for-you-here-we-will-be-looking-at-how-to-add-a-slideshow-i/"><u>In 2024, If You Are Wondering How to Play a Slideshow in PowerPoint Automatically, This Article Is for You.
-Here We Will Be Looking at How to Add a Slideshow in PowerPoint and Other Relevant Headings that Would Help You Quickly Work on a PowerPoint</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-wondering-how-to-edit-a-video-to-slow-motion-on-iphone-and-android-devices-find-out-how-to-use-wondershare-filmora-to-create-and-edit-slo-mo-videos-/"><u>Updated Wondering How to Edit a Video to Slow Motion on iPhone and Android Devices?
-Find Out How to Use Wondershare Filmora to Create and Edit Slo Mo Videos in a Few Clicks</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-in-2024-how-to-make-eye-zoom-transition-effect-with-filmora/"><u>New In 2024, How to Make Eye Zoom Transition Effect with Filmora</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-2024-approved-add-emoji-to-linkedin-post-5-tips-you-need-to-know/"><u>New 2024 Approved Add Emoji to Linkedin Post – 5 Tips You Need to Know</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/how-to-make-a-video-slideshow-in-imovie-for-2024/"><u>How to Make a Video Slideshow in iMovie for 2024</u></a></li>
-<li><a href="https://activate-lock.techidaily.com/apple-iphone-13-pro-icloud-activation-lock-bypass-by-drfone-ios/"><u>Apple iPhone 13 Pro iCloud Activation Lock Bypass</u></a></li>
-<li><a href="https://games-able.techidaily.com/which-elgato-stream-deck-model-should-you-buy/"><u>Which Elgato Stream Deck Model Should You Buy?</u></a></li>
-<li><a href="https://extra-skills.techidaily.com/in-2024-navigating-the-jaunt-vr-landscape/"><u>In 2024, Navigating the Jaunt VR Landscape</u></a></li>
-<li><a href="https://extra-approaches.techidaily.com/updated-reliable-storage-solutions-our-1-to-10-gopro-cases/"><u>[Updated] Reliable Storage Solutions  Our #1 to #10 GoPro Cases</u></a></li>
-<li><a href="https://tiktok-video-recordings.techidaily.com/new-mastering-tiktok-desktop-video-creation-guide-for-2024/"><u>[New] Mastering TikTok  Desktop Video Creation Guide for 2024</u></a></li>
-<li><a href="https://instagram-video-recordings.techidaily.com/new-crafting-captivating-reels-musical-integration-strategies-for-2024/"><u>[New] Crafting Captivating Reels  Musical Integration Strategies for 2024</u></a></li>
-<li><a href="https://extra-information.techidaily.com/a-year-in-review-how-vivacut-is-shaping-the-future-of-video-editing/"><u>A Year In Review  How VivaCut Is Shaping the Future of Video Editing</u></a></li>
-<li><a href="https://instagram-video-recordings.techidaily.com/new-in-2024-ultimate-instagram-live-mastering-video-chats/"><u>[New] In 2024, Ultimate Instagram Live  Mastering Video Chats</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"